 These individuals classify themselves as independent workers and are technically their own boss.
 They work under contract with another business and are commonly called 1099 workers.

-This is a big difference from W2 workers that fall under a traditional business and employee relationship.
+This is a big difference from W2 workers that fall under a traditional employer and employee relationship.
 In 2019, there were nearly 130 million full-time workers in the United States.

 However, surveys show that 1 in 5 workers are independent contractors or freelancers.
 Over the next decade, this number is expected to rise to half of the workforce.

 Read on to learn how to classify your employees.
 Explore 1099 vs W2 workers and the primary difference between the two.

 Differences Between 1099 vs W2 Forms

 To allow employees and contracted workers to pay income taxes, an annual wage report is required.
 The employer is legally required to submit wage reports to each person on their payroll.

 W2 and 1099 Forms must be provided to employees and contracted employees by January 31st upon completion of the tax year.
 These reports are also filed with the Internal Revenue Service (IRS) and the Social Security Administration (SSA).

 First, let’s start off with the traditional approach taken by most employers.
 A W2 Form is required for individuals that are considered official employees of a business.
 As such, the business is required to handle the employee’s many payroll deductions.